Born: June 17, 1963

 As Good As It Gets is about a dysfunctional and bitter romance novelist (Nicholson) who takes a road trip with a disheveled waitress (Hunt) and a gay painter (Kinnear) after the painter is savagely beaten by thugs.
 Call it City Slickers meets The Odd Couple as the trio form a bond around a fourth character -- an little ugly dog named Verdell (a Brussels Griffon whose real name is Jill).
 "None of us," said Kinnear at the time, "is going to survive this film without having been horribly upstaged by Jill."

 Oh well, if Greg Kinnear's career goes to the dogs, he can still console himself with having worked with three Oscar winners (Brooks, Nicholson and Gooding Jr.) on a film for which Nicholson won yet another Oscar which is pretty good, even if it's only As Good As It Gets.
-He most recently starred in Heaven is for Real (2014).
+More recently, he starred in Heaven is for Real (2014), Little Men (2016), Same Kind of Different as Me (2017) and Brigsby Bear (2017).

 Married to Helen Labdon since May 1, 1999, the two welcomed a newborn daughter, Lily, into their lives in 2003.